0ql/tobiasvonmassow.de/src/pages/Cheat_Sheets/Vim/Delete_and_Replace.md

+---
+layout: "../../../layouts/BlogPost.astro"
-# Delete and / or Replace lines containing a pattern
+title: "Delete and / or Replace lines containing a pattern"
+---

 Replace line with `<pattern>`
 ```vim